Valid Parentheses: LIFO in Action

 Most developers memorize that “Parentheses = Stack”.
 But why?

-Imagine you are reading a book with nested footnotes (like this [1 [2 [3]]]).
-To understand the sentence, you must:
+Imagine you are a compiler parsing nested code blocks, or a reader following a book with nested footnotes (like this [1 [2 [3]]]?).
+To understand the context, you must:

 - Encounter an opening bracket